Identity and device access configurations

 The above table reflects the trend for many organizations to support a mix of corporate-owned devices (COD) as well as personal or bring-your-own devices (BYOD) to enable mobile productivity across their workforces.
 Intune App Protection Policies ensure that email is protected from exfiltrating out of the Outlook mobile app and other Office mobile apps, on both COD and BYOD.

-Corporate-owned devices are required to be managed by Intune or domain-joined to apply additional protections and control.
+We recommend corporate-owned devices be managed by Intune or domain-joined to apply additional protections and control.
 Depending on data sensitivity, your organization may choose to not allow BYOD for specific user populations or specific apps.